microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/page-copytosection.md

 # page: copyToSection

 Namespace: microsoft.graph

-Copies a page to a specific section.
+Copy a page to a specific section.

-For Copy operations, you follow an asynchronous calling pattern:  First call the Copy action, and then poll the operation endpoint for the result.
+For copy operations, you follow an asynchronous calling pattern:  First call the Copy action, and then poll the operation endpoint for the result.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).